Elder Care: Caregiver Overview

 There are many issues concerning aging.
 When we were children, we were gaining control over things.
 Even though things were difficult because of our physical or mental limitations, things got better.
 Aging is part of the process of living.
 We get wisdom and experience – yet are asked to give up independence.
 By doing research, planning ahead and making small changes, we can try and maintain an equilibrium that we need in order to thrive.

 There are additional areas of concern.
 Along with the aging process comes additional challenges such as memory loss, elder abuse and hoarding.

 - Memory Loss As people get older, some forgetfulness is common.
 It doesn’t necessarily mean that they have Alzheimer’s disease.
 In the past, forgetfulness was called “senility.”
 Now that word has been replaced by the word “dementia.”
-Although Alzheimer’s Disease is the most common form of dementia, dementia is a symptom that can be present in many other conditions.
+Although Alzheimer’s disease is the most common form of dementia, dementia is a symptom that can be present in many other conditions.
 Some thyroid conditions or vitamin deficiencies can cause dementia.
-Learn more about Alzheimer’s Disease and other diseases that can cause dementia by referring to the Alzheimer's Associatio.
+Learn more about Alzheimer’s disease and other diseases that can cause dementia by referring to the Alzheimer's Association.

-- Elder abuse and neglect may consist of the following types: Physical Abuse, exploitation, violation of basic rights (opening mail, making phone calls), psychological abuse, self-neglect, sexual abuse, neglect and abandonment.
-It is important to be attentive to older adults who could be a victim of abuse.
+- Elder abuse and neglect may consist of the following types: physical abuse, exploitation, violation of basic rights (opening mail, making phone calls), psychological abuse, self-neglect, sexual abuse, neglect and abandonment.
+It is important to be attentive to older adults who could be victims of abuse.